 Basic characteristics of double-entry bookkeeping is a balancing principle or the principle of duality.
 The main idea of this principle is the equality of assets (in terms of category) and liabilities (funding sources) in the balance sheet.
 Therefore, any change of assets of the enterprise must be recorded twice, in connection with a double view on one fact, but equality must be kept between assets and liabilities.

-Use of the double entry bookkeeping system in practice: It provides relevant information about the state of the enterprise, enables control of the operations and it is used for assessment of tax liability in the tax return.
+It provides relevant information about the state of the enterprise, enables control of the operations and it is used for assessment of tax liability in the tax return.

 Accounting in the enterprise is processed by: